Aptauja ilgs līdz 23. oktobrim.

 1) [14 November 2008];

-2) if the State forest land is necessary for the performance of the following local government autonomous functions specified in the law On Local Governments:
+2) if the State forest land is necessary for the performance of the following local government autonomous functions specified in the Local Government Law:

 a) road construction or if such State forest land is alienated where a road is located;